QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

         return y;
     }

-In any of these languages we end up with code that is much easier for humans to write, read, share and debug
+In any of these languages we end up with code that is much easier for humans to write, read, share and debug.

-We leave it up to the machine itself to turn our code into machine code
+We leave it up to the machine itself to turn our code into machine code.

 How exactly does this happen?